Dublin City University: Collaboration and academic associations

 The university also collaborates with the Centre for Telecommunications Value-Chain-Driven Research (CTVR) and with Bell Labs Research Ireland (BLRI).
 The National Centre for Sensor Research also collaborates with the National Botanic Gardens on the Eco-Sensor Network project.
 DCU is also a participant in the Irish Centre for High-End Computing.

 DCU leads Ireland in fusion power research, with a team of 33 DCU scientists taking part in a €10 billion global collaboration to make a breakthrough creating safe nuclear energy by fusion.

 The experimental ITER (International Thermonuclear Experimental Reactor) power station will be built at Cadarache in the South of France and is the result of an international collaboration involving the European Union (represented by EURATOM), Japan, China, India, the Republic of Korea, Russia and the United States.
 Dublin City University is the lead partner in this Irish research through Irish Fusion Association under the National Centre for Plasma Science and Technology with 10 more University College Cork scientists taking part in the project as well under the auspices of Association Euratom DCU, which was established in 1996.
-The Association's annual budget is about €2.5 million with 30 percent of this funded directly by the European Commission.
+The Association's annual budget is about €2.5 million with 30 per cent of this funded directly by the European Commission.
 Further funding is provided by DCU and Science Foundation Ireland.

 The university also has agreements with organisations and universities outside Ireland.
-For instance, the University at Buffalo is a partnership to develop research in the east United States. is a continuing project with the University of Wales, Lampeter to develop an Irish language terminology database online.
+For instance, the University at Buffalo is a partnership to develop research in the eastern United States. is a continuing project with the University of Wales, Lampeter to develop an Irish language terminology database online.
 The Catholic University of Lublin has a partnership with the university to deliver and accredit a Master of Business Administration in Poland.
 The university collaborates with universities in eleven European countries for the AIM media project.
 DCU has recently announced an alliance with Arizona State University.
 The two universities will develop links in a number of areas, including joint research projects, joint entrepreneurial initiatives, institutional learning projects and benchmarking of internal operations, as well as inter-institutional faculty, student and staff transfers between the universities.

 The School of Computing collaborates on research with large multinational corporations and institutions like Google, Microsoft, the US Military, IBM, Samsung and Xerox.
 There is also an annual prize sponsored by Ericsson for the leading final year Electronic Engineering project.

 Research centres in DCU also collaborate with each other on multidisciplinary projects.
 For example, the Materials Processing Research Centre collaborates with the Vascular Health Research Centre on research aimed at producing synthetic bone and soft tissue such as arteries.

 The university also hosts many public events such as monthly lectures in the areas of physics and astronomy in collaboration with Astronomy Ireland, held in "The Venue" complex in The Hub (DCU Student Centre), Irish Inventor Association seminars held at the Invent Centre, the Gay Rugby World Cup and even an exhibition of rare 2500-year-old Shakyamuni Buddha relics at the University Interfaith Centre.